-The Insights page allows you to develop a better understanding of your visitor segments.
-It is a dashboard to monitor the performance of your segments
+The Audiences page allows you to develop a better understanding of your visitor segments.
+It is a dashboard to monitor the performance of your segments.

-From your personal space, click on “Audience” in the side menu and then on “Insights”.
+From your Kameleoon App, click on Explore in the side menu and then on Audiences.

 The page that opens is composed of four blocks:

-To learn more about the structure of the Insights page, please read our article on the subject.
+To learn more about the structure of the Audiences page, please read our article on the subject.

-Kameleoon offers you to optimize your ROI.
-It records data related to your segments, over a period of up to two months, and displays them to help you in your decision making.
-From these segments and data, you can create personalizations, as close as possible to the behaviors and expectations of your audience.
+Kameleoon enables you to optimize your ROI.
+It records data related to your segments, over a period of up to two months, and displays it to help you make decisions.
+From these segments and data, you can create personalizations that match the behaviors and expectations of your audience as closely as possible.

 - Segmentation graph of audience

 If you have installed Kameleoon on multiple websites, you can navigate through their audiences via the dropdown menu at the top right of the page.